galaxyproject/planemo/docs/_writing_multiple_outputs.rst

     <br/>
     <img src="image1.jpg" >

-The (now unmaintained) Galaxy Tool Factory includes code to gather all output files and create a page with links and clickable PDF thumbnail images which may be useful as a starting point - eg see https://bitbucket.org/fubar/rgalaxy/src/9932187787e592238c2c6fb514a39ff3a705a9af/tools/rgenetics/rgToolFactory.py?at=default
+The (now unmaintained) Galaxy Tool Factory includes code to gather all output files and create a page with links and clickable PDF thumbnail images which may be useful as a starting point (e.g. see `rgToolFactory2.py <https://github.com/galaxyproject/tools-iuc/blob/master/tools/tool_factory_2/rgToolFactory2.py#L741>`__.

 ``galaxy.datatypes.text.Html`` (the ``html`` datatype) is a subclass of composite datasets so new subclasses of composite can be used to implement even more specific structured outputs but this requires adding the new definition to Galaxy - whereas Html files require no extension of the core framework.
 For more information visit `Composite Datatypes <https://wiki.galaxyproject.org/Admin/Datatypes/Composite%20Datatypes>`__.